 We have sat in too many wasted meetings where the power of all is entirely wasted on reading a list of announcements which deserved no more than an email.
 With this suspicious mindset, the Tech Ambassadors have met very few times -sometimes as little as 4- each year.
 We have now realized that it is better to improve the quality of the meetings than to not meet at all.
 Regular schedules have been set for the year and Tom and I are working on creating even more opportunities with the Tech Ambassadors.

 We offered attendance to conferences and sent Tech Ambassadors to Learning 2, 21CLHK and Google Summits.
 Surprisingly not all Tech Ambassadors seized the opportunity.
 I consider this to be wasted chances and I hope we can gently nudge them to attend these super-charged professional development whirlpools in the future.

-With a solid foundation of hardware, combined with a motivated staff, KAS is a school ready for a coaching initiative.
+With a solid foundation of hardware, combined with a motivated staff, KAS is an institution ready for a coaching initiative.
 My challenge is to help start and guide that process.

 How can we use the current foundation to help empower teachers?

 Space and TimeTo build a culture of sharing, teachers need to be given space and time to discuss their ideas and practices with each other.
 Offline spaces combined with face-to-face opportunities to meet will give teachers a chance to share ideas, lessons, failures, and successes with each other.
 This can lead to more confidence with themselves, better relationships with their peers, and innovation within the community.

 - Sharing space in the form of a website or blog